Whether you are travelling for a holiday or a business trip, you can still maintain good management of your asthma with some forward planning.

 Ask your doctor to write up a report on your asthma that includes your medical history, the severity of your condition, your current medication and what treatment you need in case of medical attention.
 Carry this document with you at all times in case of an emergency.
 You might need to present your doctor’s report to international customs officials if they question your medication.

-Your asthma medication
+Travel and asthma medication

 It is a good idea to:

-- Always keep a supply of your medication with you in your carry-on bag, in case your suitcase is lost or damaged, or you require it mid-travel.
+- Always keep a supply of your asthma medication with you in your carry-on bag, in case your suitcase is lost or damaged, or you require it mid-travel.

-- Take copies of your prescriptions with you to prove the medicine is for your own personal use.
+- Take copies of your asthma prescriptions with you to prove the medicine is for your own personal use.

 - A spacer device is cheap and portable, which makes it a better choice for travelling than a nebuliser.